karsten-navarro/TaggingPOC/ReadMe.txt

 Tagging this version as 1.0.0.

 [Kars]
-Tagging the version as feature-1.1.0.
+Tagging this version as feature-1.1.0.

+[Kars]
+Tagging this version as feature-1.2.0.